earlgreytech/neutron-spec/neutron-architecture.md

 * Qtum Integration -- The method by which Neutron is implemented within Qtum will be covered, at least in brief.
 Some parts of this may be shifted to an alternative spec due to complexity.
 * Gas Charger (name TBD) -- The component which will track gas schedules and control the costs of each Element method as well as VM operational costs.

+## CoMap

+The CoMap is the central piece of communication for almost all things within Neutron.
+It is used for passing call data into smart contracts, for smart contracts to pass parameter data to Element APIs, and various other uses.
+It is expected to also be a central point of abuse for smart contracts, and so must be carefully designed to avoid exploits forming here.

 ## ComStack